-A new major water supply source was also constructed around the same time, the West Barwon Reservoir.
-Nestled in the Otway Forest, about 90km south-west of Geelong, the reservoir remains the main source of water for locals.
+Construction of a new major water supply source also took place around the same time, the West Barwon Reservoir.
+Nestled in the Otway Forest, about 90km south-west of Geelong, the West Barwon Reservoir remains the main source of water for locals.

 Not to be forgotten, the original breakwater established back in the 1840s finally enjoyed an upgrade due to an increasing amount of modern traffic in the region.

 Twenty years after the trade waste agreement, an upgraded treatment plant opened at Black Rock in 1989.
-The shoreline outfall was also ditched, replaced by a far more efficient – and welcomed – 1.2km outfall pipe.
+They also ditched the shoreline outfall and replaced it with a far more efficient – and welcomed – 1.2km outfall pipe.
 The locals had their beaches back.

 Embracing New Technology (1990s-Present)